junxit/us-congress-bills-111/metadata.md

 - 2009-05-14 — Introduced in House
 - 2009-05-14 — Introduced in House
 - 2009-05-14 — Referred to the House Committee on Natural Resources.
+- 2009-05-20 — Referred to the Subcommittee on Water and Power.
+- 2009-07-21 — Subcommittee Hearings Held.
+- 2009-09-10 — Committee Consideration and Mark-up Session Held.
+- 2009-09-10 — Ordered to be Reported by Unanimous Consent.
+- 2009-09-10 — Subcommittee on Water and Power Discharged.
+- 2009-09-29 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2009-09-29 — Considered under suspension of the rules. (consideration: CR H10004-10006; text of measure as reported in House: CR H10004-10005)
+- 2009-09-29 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2442.
+- 2009-09-29 — Ms. Bordallo moved to suspend the rules and pass the bill, as amended.
+- 2009-09-29 — Placed on the Union Calendar, Calendar No. 149.
+- 2009-09-29 — Reported by the Committee on Natural Resources.
+H. Rept.
+111-268.
+- 2009-09-29 — Reported by the Committee on Natural Resources.
+H. Rept.
+111-268.